easyiac/cryptpass/README.md

 ## [License](LICENSE)

-This project is licensed under the GLWTS License - see the LICENSE file for details.
+This project is licensed under the GLWTS License.